 Teddy and Jean were married on August 11, 1915, at St. Paul’s Church in Vancouver.
-As expected, all of the Vancouver newspapers included an article about the wedding in their society columns; The New York Times also had a short article on the marriage.
+As expected, all of the Vancouver society columns included an article about the wedding; the New York Times also had a short article on the marriage.

 Teddy was in the lumber business.
 The family seems to have spent much of their time at Qualicum Beach on Vancouver Island, and Teddy appeared in the Vancouver directories only in 1915, 1916, 1918, 1924 and 1929.